-You know, in my playful mind I am envisioning both as sharing a symptom of a need for a protective father after childhood is gone and they get hit by becoming something like "orphans of adulthood".
+You know, in my playful mind I am envisioning both as sharing a symptom of a need for a protective father after childhood is gone and they get hit by becoming something like "mental orphans of adulthood".

 So each is hoping for fatherly intervention in their insecurities, placing their faith into the merciful hands of their respective daddies.
 Neither seems to be getting it how those daddies don't really have their petty insecurities as a part of their agendas.

-Imagine that unfathomable universal intelligence that created, and still is probably creating innumerable macrocosms and microcosms---as being bothered by something that we should have taken care of ourselves, like feeling insecure in the "ever threatening, sinful world"---as we keep experiencing it.
+Imagine that unfathomable universal intelligence that created, and still is probably creating innumerable macrocosms and microcosms---as being bothered by something that we should have taken care of by ourselves, like feeling insecure in the "ever threatening, sinful world"---as we keep experiencing it.

-And then, imagine those political hopefuls finally getting the taste of power as really caring for anything other than their careerism.
+And then, imagine those political hopefuls finally getting the taste of power, as if they are really caring for anything other than their careerism.
 So, each side of followers is thinking: "Our daddy loves us---because we love him".
 Both are believing that their love automatically goes both ways, and that makes them feel more protected.
 Well, if it does, who am I to argue.

 A Different Source of Peace

-Now, for a moment thinking about my somewhat turbulent childhood and my teenage years, I would be a perfect candidate to even apply for a cleaner's job in a church, just to spend as much time as possible in that soul-calming environment.
+Now, for a moment thinking about my somewhat turbulent childhood and teenage years, I would be a perfect candidate to even apply for a cleaner's job in a church, just to spend as much time as possible in that soul-soothing environment.

 But, why can I feel this love, this calm, and harmony, and tolerance...and why do I feel so "at home" in this world torn by animalistic antagonisms of all sorts?
 I don't know for sure, but it might have something to do with that resolve long time ago to "row my own boat, and not allow anyone to rock it".